purnadip-manna/MusicMan/README.md

 3. Play a song from youtube:
 `.play https://www.youtube.com/url_sample_id` or `.p https://www.youtube.com/url_sample_id`

+4. Show all song (in Queue):
+`.show`

-4. Pause the song:
+5. Pause the song:
 `.pause` or `.pp`

-5. Next song:
+6. Next song:
 `.next` or `.n`

-6. Previous song:
+7. Previous song:
 `.prev` or `.pr`

-7. Resume the song:
+8. Resume the song:
 `.resume` or `.r`

-8. Stop the song:
+9. Stop the song:
 `.stop` or `.s`

-9. Set a timer:
+10. Set a timer:
 `.timer <time_in_min>`

 *e.g- .timer 2*